nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 3. When inputting the `INDEX` for commands which require an `INDEX`, if the `INDEX` is larger than the 2147483647, an `Invalid command format` error message will be displayed instead of an error message specifying that the `Guest`/`Vendor` `INDEX` provided exceeds the number of guests/vendors (if applicable).

+4. Parsing errors can occur when slashes (/) in addresses or company names, such as in W/T Building, are misinterpreted as invalid prefixes.

 [_Back to Top_](#table-of-contents)

 <div style="page-break-after: always"></div>